-Special care should be taken when pricing the document as most tenders will have a period where the prices are fixed and during this period no increase in price(s) will be considered.
+Special care should be taken when pricing the document as most tenders will have a period where the prices are fixed.
+During this period no increase in price(s) will be considered.
 All price variations after the fixed price period must be supported by evidence before changes are implemented.

-In the case of a hard copy tender once the tenderer has completed the document it should be returned in the envelope provided, to arrive at the address on the envelope before the date and time stated on the envelope and should bear no marks that would identify the sender.
+In the case of a hard copy tender; once the tenderer has completed the document it should be returned in the marked envelope provided, before the date and time stated on the envelope.
+It should bear no marks that would identify the sender.